sdl002/Docker_multistaging/README.md

 <img src="/Docs/cache3.png" width="1100">
 Reference: https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html

-I was able to somewhat circumvent this with multi-staging (my image can still be ) but my buildtime and final image size was reduced by >50%... saving 25 minutes in build time.
-Which is useful when testing an application.
+I was able to somewhat circumvent this with multi-staging (my image can defnitely still be optimized) but my build time and final image size was reduced by >50%... saving 25 minutes in build time.
+Which is very helpful when testing an application.